Olisehgenesis/ChainSacco/README.md

 # ChainSacco

-## Decentralized SACCO System with Joint Payments
+## Decentralized SACCO System with Joint Payments and Circular Savings

 ChainSacco is an innovative blockchain-based Savings and Credit Cooperative (SACCO) platform designed for the East African context.
 This project leverages Cartesi's technology to create a decentralized application (dApp) that modernizes traditional SACCO operations.

 ### Project Overview

 ChainSacco aims to enhance financial inclusion and cooperative savings in East Africa by providing a secure, transparent, and efficient platform for managing group finances, loans, and joint expenses.
+It incorporates features like joint savings and circular savings to cater to local financial practices.

 ### Key Features

 - **Member Management:** Secure registration and profile management for SACCO members.
+- **Savings Accounts:**
-- **Savings Accounts:** Individual and group savings with transparent record-keeping.
+  - Individual savings with transparent record-keeping.
+  - Joint savings for group financial goals.
+  - Circular savings (Chama model) for rotating group contributions.
 - **Loan System:** Automated loan requests, approvals, and repayment tracking.
 - **Joint Payments:** Manage shared expenses and group contributions.
 - **Dividend Calculation:** Automated and transparent profit-sharing.